-Major Funds
+Major Funds:

-The District reports the Washington County Rural Water System as a major proprietary fund presented individually in the financial statements.
-The Washington County Rural Water System fund accounts for fees charged for rural water services provided to residents in the respective counties.
+The District reports the Washington County Rural Water System and Dakota Rural Water as major proprietary funds presented individually in the financial statements.
+The Washington County Rural Water System and Dakota Rural Water account for fees charged for rural water services provided to residents in the respective counties.
 The remaining non-major funds are presented as a combined total in accordance with the criteria set forth by GASB.

-Fund Financial Statements (Continued) Fiduciary Funds
+F. Fund Financial Statements (Continued)

+Fiduciary Funds: